DaudAhmad0303/NLP_Course_To_Dos/To do 1/README.md

 .
 .

-- charachters ؟ and ۔ will be considered separate tokens.
+- Characters ؟ and ۔ will be considered separate tokens.
 ---